 Computing at the MMT

-Located in the control room, the observer computer for MMT instruments such as Blue and Red Channel is pixel, a 27-inch iMac.
+Located in the control room, the observer computer for MMT instruments such as Blue and Red Channel is pixel2, a 27-inch iMac.
 It has all the software observers would use for observing as well as preliminary data reduction.
-If you have any questions regarding pixel or the observing software, please contact the MMT software group.
+If you have any questions regarding pixel2 or the observing software, please contact the MMT software group.

 The radio link between Mt.
 Hopkins and Tucson is quite fast so the quickest and easiest way to backup one’s data may be to simply rsync, scp or sftp it to their own computer, either at their home institution or on a personal computer that has been brought to the observatory.
 This is especially true for the smaller datasets produced by Blue and Red Channel.
 For large datasets, consult the appropriate documentation for details on their use.
 There is a DVD+RW drive on pixel that supports most formats of writable CD and DVD media.
 For very large datasets, the easiest way to backup or transport data may be via large external hard drives.
 We recommend that the disks you use be formatted as VFAT (Windows) or HFS+ (OS X, e.g., iPods).
 This way the disks will be automatically mounted with the appropriate permissions.
 If you want to use a disk that has been formatted under Linux, you will need to configure a world-writeable directory on the disk.
 Before you unplug an external drive, you must unmount it first!!